By: Macy Janine Pamaranglas – Art in Tanzania Intern

 Corporate social responsibility (CSR) is a business model that involves accountability in terms of the process and impact the company has on society, whether social, economic, or environmental.
 When a company adopts the CSR model, it has the ultimate responsibility to ensure that it does not negatively affect society; this includes protecting and promoting human rights.

-Here is an example to better understand this notion.
+Here is an example to help clarify this concept.
 Starbucks wanted to guarantee the diversity and inclusivity of its workforce.
 Hence, the company aimed “to hire 25,000 US military veterans and spouses by 2025”.
-It also announced a mentorship program to connect other marginalized community members, such as people of colour and Indigenous people, to senior business leaders.
+It also announced a mentorship program to connect other marginalised community members, such as people of colour and Indigenous individuals, with senior business leaders.

 CSR & Barrick Gold Mine

-Barrick is a mining company that identifies itself as a “sector-leading gold and copper producer” in 18 countries worldwide.
-Its mission is “to be the world’s most valued gold and copper mining business by finding, developing, and owning the best assets…” In efforts to attain this, Barrick determines several core values, and some of the notable ones are “zero harm workplace” and “responsible and accountable”.
+Barrick is a mining company identifying itself as a “sector-leading gold and copper producer” in 18 countries worldwide.
+Its mission is “to be the world’s most valued gold and copper mining business by finding, developing, and owning the best assets…” In its efforts to attain this, Barrick determines several core values, some of which are notable, including “zero harm workplace” and “responsible and accountable”.
 Moreover, the company commits itself to protecting human rights by meeting the expectations stated in the UN Guiding Principles on Business and Human Rights (UNGPs), the Voluntary Principles on Security and Human Rights (VPs), and the OECD Guidelines for Multinational Enterprises.

-This year, Barrick officially put out its 2021 Sustainability Report, and the latter mentioned how the company has made “significant reductions” concerning its security forces at the North Mara mine.
+This year, Barrick officially released its 2021 Sustainability Report, which mentions how the company has made “significant reductions” in its security forces at the North Mara mine.
 It also declared its efforts in “diligently… restoring and rebuilding the relationship with the local community”.
 However, residents have stated otherwise; they told RAID that they have not observed any significant improvements regarding security forces.
-Moreover, Barrick denied the allegations and argued, saying that the Tanzanian police forces are the State’s responsibility and not the company’s.
+Moreover, Barrick denied the allegations and argued that the Tanzanian police forces are the state’s responsibility, not the company’s.

 Conclusion